Profanity: Masking & Screening

 This may be an unexpected result because “yoloing me” gets entirely masked out instead of just “yoloing”.
 After changing the override to “+yolo.*?”, the conversation excludes “ me” from being masked and works as expected.

 For additional help on Regular Expressions, take a look at this interactive regex primer, this starter and even this advanced interactive tool.
-Things like credit card numbers, or extensions of words can be handled (e.g. “crrraaaaaa…p” and all variations can be handle with a simple expression like “c+r+a+p+”).
+Things like credit card numbers, or extensions of words can be handled (e.g. “crrraaaaaa…p” and all variations can be handled with a simple expression like “c+r+a+p+”).